Hong Kong–United States relations: After 1997

 U.S. foreign policy toward Hong Kong was stated in the U.S.–Hong Kong Policy Act of 1992.
 It ruled that the U.S. would continue to treat Hong Kong apart from the People's Republic of China even after the 1997 transfer of sovereignty marking the end of British rule.
 The United States maintains substantial economic and political interests in Hong Kong.
 The United States supports Hong Kong's autonomy by concluding and implementing bilateral agreements; promoting trade and investment; arranging high-level visits; broadening law enforcement cooperation; bolstering educational, academic, and cultural links; and supporting the large community of U.S. citizens and visitors.

 On the world stage, Hong Kong is an active member of the global coalition against terrorism, and has joined the Container Security Initiative and remains an important partner with regard to eliminating funding for terrorist networks and combating money laundering.
 Hong Kong has passed legislation designed to bring it into compliance with applicable UN anti-terror resolutions and Financial Action Task Force recommendations.

 According to the 2012 U.S. Global Leadership Report, 44% of Hong Kong people approve of U.S. leadership, with 38% disapproving and 18% uncertain.
 As of 2020, Gallup's report showed an increase of the disapproval rate to 60%, with the approval rate at 31% and uncertainty at 9%.

-As of 14 July 2020, the United States no longer recognizes special treatment of Hong Kong under the Hong Kong Autonomy Act and the 45th president Donald J. Trump's Executive Order on Hong Kong Normalization.
+As of 14 July 2020, the United States no longer recognizes special treatment of Hong Kong under the Hong Kong Autonomy Act and the 45th president Donald Trump's Executive Order on Hong Kong Normalization.